Under the Table (featuring Pork and Ginger Potstickers)

 And then, as if the phrase, “not for dogs” contained an audio tranquilizer, Amelia rested her head on my arm and fell into a deep snoring sleep.

-I lay there listening to her and watching the rain stipple circular patterns on the skylight.
-These days, when peace of mind is so hard to come by, I drink these moments up.
+I lay there listening to my pup and watching the rain stipple circular patterns on the skylight.
+Recently, when peace of mind is so hard to come by, I drink these moments up.

 Of course, Chun Cha Fu disappeared decades ago.
 It was replaced by Carmine’s, a family-style Italian restaurant with outposts in Times Square, Vegas, and Atlantic City.
 You won’t find solace sitting under those tables, only tourist maps sticking out of knock-off designer handbags, but you can join me in the kitchen making my pork and ginger potstickers any time.
 They won’t change the news, but they’ll give you the fortitude to turn it off, take a moment to share a memory with your best friend, AND VOTE IN NOVEMBER.